jvanzand/ethraid/README.md

 ## Troubleshooting

 ### Why are my posteriors splotchy?
+- Try increasing the *num_points* argument.
+This will increase the number of sampled orbit models with a corresponding rise in run time.
 - Try decreasing the *grid_num* argument.
-This will lower the resolution of the grid and help smooth over stochastic variation.
+This will lower the resolution of the grid and help smooth over stochastic variation with no increase in run time.

-### Why does my RV/astrometry posterior extend down to the low-mass/high-separation regime?
+### Why does my RV/astrometry posterior extend down to the low-mass/high-separation regime (the bottom-right corner)?
 It's not helping to rule out any models!
 - Check your input data values.
-They may be consistent with 0, meaning that companions producing negligible signals are permissible.
+They may be consistent with 0, meaning that companions producing negligible signals are good fits to the data.

-### Why does the astrometry posterior overlap with the RVs?
+### Why does the astrometry posterior have large overlap with the RVs?
 It's not helping to rule out any models!
 - Check the range of orbital separations you're probing.
-Beyond ~25 years (~8.5 AU for a Sun-like star), the RV and astrometry posteriors have the same m-a relation, and thus give the same information.
+Beyond ~25 years (~8.5 AU for a Sun-like star), the RV and astrometry posteriors have the same m-a relation, and thus have the same information content.

 ### How do I check the &Delta;&mu; value of my desired target in the *Hipparcos-Gaia* Catalog of Accelerations?